Solar Trust of America files bankruptcy

-Solar Trust said it ran short of liquidity after Solar Millennium AG S2MG.DE, which holds a 70 percent stake, sought court protection in December.
+Solar Trust said it ran short of liquidity after Solar Millennium AG, which holds a 70 percent stake, sought court protection in December.

-Solar Millennium then tried to sell that stake to solarhybrid AG SHLG.DE, but that transaction collapsed when solarhybrid also sought court protection in Germany.
+Solar Millennium then tried to sell that stake to solarhybrid AG, but that transaction collapsed when solarhybrid also sought court protection in Germany.

 Edward Kleinschmidt, Solar Trust of America's chief operating officer, in a court filing said the company has already missed two quarterly rent payments on the Blythe project, and cannot make several other payments due imminently.